ryan-moeller/nbdkit-disks-plugin/README.md

 Use with care.

 Only disk-like devices on FreeBSD are currently supported by this plugin.
-For regualar files or for block devices on Linux, use `nbdkit-file-plugin(1)`.
+For regular files or for block devices on Linux, use `nbdkit-file-plugin(1)`.